 A hearty and complex vegetarian and vegan chili recipe that utilizes dried chiles, spices, umami bombs, and textural elements.
-Of the fake meats, I’ve found Impossible Beef to work the best but you can substitute other brands as long as you match the weight.
+Of the fake meats, I’ve found Impossible Beef to work the best.
+You can substitute other brands but just make sure to match the weight.
 Similarly, you can substitute the kidney beans for another bean, or even a medley of beans of the same volume.

 If you’re more into the beans than the meat here, you may want to consider making a rajma instead.